 Hidden Gems of Richmond Virginia

-There are so many amazing things to see and do in and around the city, however, these are the seven hidden gems of Richmond, Virginia.
+There are so many amazing things to see and do in and around Richmond.
+Nevertheless, we narrowed them down to seven hidden gems of Richmond, Virginia.

 1. Connecticut the American Indian

 For over 25 years, Connecticut the American Indian has kept a watchful eye over Richmond’s residents.
 In the early 1980s, local artist Paul Di Pasquale created the 10-foot-tall statue as a tribute to the area’s Native American community.
 Connecticut spent most of his days as a mascot at The Diamond, home of the Richmond Braves.
 However, when the Triple-A baseball team moved out of Richmond, Connecticut needed a new home.
 He now sits perched above the old Lucky Strike tobacco factory at 1 S. 26th St., where he gazes over the James River.

 Update 2019: The statue was removed and is being restored by its original artist, Paul Di Pasquale.
 Furthermore, there are no updates on when or where Connecticut will show up in the future.
 In the meantime, we’ll all have to wait patiently for the grand reveal.

 Must-Read: We spent one month touring the best historical sites in Virginia—here’s where we went.